 While reviewing what felt like my hundredth film about the mob and bloody revenge, I realized that I was actually never in the mob or even killed anyone, so maybe it’s time for a change and I should start telling stories that mattered for me.
 My first serious feature script, a romantic comedy about a girl getting an abortion, got into the final of the Script Pro, a prestigious competition in Poland, and was awarded a grant from the Polish Film Institute.

 Around that time, I landed in a squat in East Village, New York.
 The only free drink from now on was PBR so that was for my version of the American Dream.
-Currently I live a bit in Brooklyn and another bit in Malaga, Spain.
-I speak five languages and swiftly adjust to different cultures and locations.
+Currently, I live a bit in Brooklyn and another bit in Malaga, Spain.

 I’m especially fond of female outsider characters who are not the nicest (wonder why) but I will make sure they sound real.
 I’m good at making the most awkward situation grounded and cohesive, with a lot of visuals that move the action forward.